-Classroom lecture, Case studies, Group discussion, Seminar & field work etc.,

-- a) Understand the role of financial managers effectively in an organization. - b) Apply the compounding & discounting techniques for time value of money. - c) Take investment decision with appropriate capital budgeting techniques for investment proposals. - d) Understand the factors influencing the capital structure of an organization - e) Estimate the working capital requirement for the smooth running of the business
+Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs Pedagogy: Classroom lecture, Case studies, Group discussion, Seminar & field work etc., Course Outcomes : On successful completion of the course, the students will be able to a) Understand the role of financial managers effectively in an organization. b) Apply the compounding & discounting techniques for time value of money. c) Take investment decision with appropriate capital budgeting techniques forinvestment proposals. d) Understand the d) Understand the factors influencing the capital structure of an organization e) Estimate the working capital requirement for the smooth running of the business

-Name of the Course: INCOME TAX LAW & PRACTICE - I
+Course Code: B.Com 5.2 Name of the Course: INCOME TAX LAW & PRACTICE - I

-Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs

-Classroom lecture, Case studies, Group discussion, Seminar & field work etc.,

-On successful completion of the course, the students will be able to:
+Nume of the Course, incooned that have a rancifed the Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs Pedagogy: Classroom lecture, Case studies, Group discussion, Seminar & field work etc., Course Outcomes: On successful completion of the course, the students will be able to: a) To know the power of income tax authorities. b) To identify the incomes exempted from tax and scheme of taxation on Agricultural income. c) Understand the provisions for determining the residential status of an Individual.

-- a) To know the power of income tax authorities. - b) To identify the incomes exempted from tax and scheme of taxation on Agricultural income. - c) Understand the provisions for determining the residential status of an Individual. - d) Demonstrate the computation of total income of an Individual. - e) Comprehend the meaning of Salary, Perquisites, Profit in lieu of salary, allowances & retirement benefits - f) Compute the income house property for different categories of house property
+- d) Demonstrate the computation of total income of an Individual. - e) Comprehend the meaning of Salary, Perquisites, Profit in lieu of salary, allowances & retirement benefits - f) Compute the income house property for different categories of house property

-Name of the Course: PRINCIPLES & PRACTICE OF AUDITING
+Course Code: B.Com 5.3 Name of the Course: PRINCIPLES & PRACTICE OF AUDITING

-Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs

-Classroom lecture, Case studies, Group discussion, Seminar & field work etc.,

-- a) Understand the conceptual framework of auditing. - b) Examine the risk assessment and internal control in auditing - c) Comprehend the relevance of IT in audit and audit sampling for testing. - d) Examine the company audit and the procedure involved in the audit of different entities. - e) Gain knowledge on different aspect of audit reporting and conceptual framework applicable on professional accountants.
+Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs Pedagogy: Classroom lecture, Case e studies, Group discussion, Seminar & f ield work etc., Course Outcomes : On successful completion On successful completion of the course, the students will be able to, a) Understand the a) Understand the conceptual framework of auditing. b) Examine the ri b) Examine the risk assessment and internal control in auditing c) Comprehend t he relevance of IT in audit and audit sa mpling for testing. d) Examine the company audit and the procedure involved in the audit of different entities. e) Gain knowledge on different aspect of audit reporting and conceptual framework applicable on professional accountants.